pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

 **pdjr-skplugin-devantech** implements an interface for Devantech DS series Ethernet relay devices.
-Products in the DS range provide eight switch input channels and between four and 32 relay output channels dependent upon model.
+Each model in the DS range provides a mix of general purpose I/O and relay output channels.
+The I/O channels can be configured as digital (switch) inputs or ADC inputs, but the current version of this plugin only supports switch input use.

 The plugin presents a single DS series device as a pair of Signal K
 switchbanks: one reporting switch inputs and another reporting and controlling relay outputs.